 I’ve been lucky to visit Chicago several times over the course of my lifetime.
 Of course, it helps that I’ve lived within a three hour drive of Chicago for most of my life.
-As long as I followed south right along Lake Michigan, I’d eventually hit Chicago, IL.
-Over numerous visits, I’ve done almost all of the tourist-y things, although there’s still plenty more that I haven’t done yet.
+As long as I followed south right along Lake Michigan, I’d eventually hit downtown Chicago.
+Over numerous visits, I’ve done almost all of the tourist-y things, although my list of things to do in Chicago is still pretty long.

-So, for people who are planning their first visit to Chicago, here’s a list of what I think are the best things to do in the city.
-This is not an exhaustive list of everything to do in Chicago, but rather is a list that can serve as a starting point for your trip planning.
+So, for people who are planning their first visit, here’s a list of what I think are the best things to do in Chicago.
+This is not an exhaustive list of everything to do in the city, but rather is a list that can serve as a starting point for your trip planning.

 The Best Things to Do in Chicago